-It may sound obvious, but arriving in a new job to find there’s no desk or PC available can be demoralising.
-Being shown to a desk that’s set up, equipped with resources and ready to go shows the employee that your business is organised and professional.
+It may sound obvious, but arriving at a new job to find there’s no desk or PC available can be demoralising.
+Being shown to a desk that’s set up, equipped with resources, and ready to go shows the employee that your business is organised and professional.

 - Set dates for monthly reviews

 This will help you to review their progress, but also let them know they are supported and will have a chance to feedback on any issues or teething problems.
 You may only need to host these meetings for the first three months which will take you up to the probation period end, but gives you the opportunity to iron out any issues before the probation period ends.

 - Treat them to lunch